Orlando, Florida · A Field Guide to the Neighborhood

-Bird-named streets, mid-century bungalows, two lakes, a 50-acre garden, a neighborhood K-8 school, and a Main Street program along Corrine Drive.
-Audubon Park has been holding its own since 1937 — and this is the community-run hub for everything happening here.
+Audubon Park is a historic neighborhood in central Orlando, Florida (ZIP 32803): bird-named streets, mid-century bungalows, two lakes, a 50-acre garden, a neighborhood K-8 school, and a Main Street program along Corrine Drive.
+It's been holding its own since 1937 — and this is the community-run hub for everything happening here.

 By the numbers